What is genital herpes?

 - Do not use medicated or non-medicated ointments or creams, unless they are prescribed by your health care provider

-- Avoid breaking blisters and any sexual contact until symptoms have resolved
+- Avoid picking or breaking blisters and any sexual contact until symptoms have resolved

 Is there anything I can do to prevent recurrent outbreaks?